 Stay in touch, let customers know when a product is back in stock, or use Automation to send your customers a series of campaigns to encourage them to make another purchase.
 You can even add data-driven Product Recommendations to your campaign to promote relevant products to certain subscribers.

 After you send your tracked e-commerce campaign, you can view subscriber purchase data, like items purchased and total money spent, in subscriber profiles and in your campaign reports.

 Integrations may vary in the e-commerce features they support.

 Certain new e-commerce features, like Product Recommendations and Customer Re-Engagement Workflows, are only available for users who have API 3.0 e-commerce data in their account.
-This includes data from MailChimp for Shopify, MailChimp for Magento, MailChimp for BigCommerce, and custom API 3.0 integrations.
+This includes data from MailChimp for Shopify, MailChimp for Magento, MailChimp for BigCommerce, MailChimp for WooCommerce, and custom API 3.0 integrations.

 Check out e-commerce newsletters from other MailChimp users.